 An up-to-date CV.

-Evidence of engagement with, and support from an NGB or sport organisation (sponsoring organisation) to act in their environment as a Coach Developer.
+Evidence of engagement with, and support from, an NGB or sport organisation (sponsoring organisation) to act in their environment as a Coach Developer.

 Shortlisted candidates will be invited to attend an interview (proposed dates as above) and asked to present in a format of their choice on the topic of; “The role of the coach developer: Examples of best practice”.
 Candidates should be prepared to critically discuss their suitability for the course giving explicit examples of how they can contribute to developing coaches in Wales equipped to meet the development, well-being and performance needs of participants and athletes.